 - The Allowed NSSAI in the Registration Accept includes S-NSSAI values that are valid in VPLMN.

-- In a Session management procedures, the UE includes the S-NSSAI value valid in the VPLMN as they are received in the Allowed NSSAI in the VPLMN.
-The VPLMN maps any VPLMN specific S-NSSAI values to HPLMN specific S-NSSAI values before forwarding SM messages to the HPLMN.
+- In a PDU session establishment request, the UE includes a Subscribed S-NSSAI based on the NSSP (HPLMN S-NSSAI), and the related S-NSSAI from the Allowed NSSAI (VPLMN S-NSSAI), if they are different.
+For home routed case, the V-SMF send the PDU Session establishment request message to the H-SMF along with the HPLMN S-NSSAI..

+- When a PDU Session is established, the CN provides to the AN the VPLMN S-NSSAI corresponding to this PDU session.

-- The Network Slice specific network functions in the VPLMN are selected by the VPLMN by using the VPLMN S-NSSAI values and querying the NRF either pre-configured or provided by the NSSF in the VPLMN.
-The Network Slice specific functions in the HPLMN (if applicable) are selected by using the HPLMN S-NSSAI via the support from the NRF in the HPLMN
+- The Network Slice specific network functions in the VPLMN are selected by the VPLMN by using the VPLMN S-NSSAI and querying the NRF either pre-configured or provided by the NSSF in the VPLMN.
+The Network Slice specific functions of the HPLMN (if applicable) are selected by using the related HPLMN S-NSSAI via the support from the NRF in the HPLMN

 Editor’s note: The details of the procedure to select specific functions in the HPLMN minimizing the interactions between VPLMN and HPLMN and the exposure of HPLMN topology are FFS.